Surem19/startingXCurrent/README.md

  -First, add the necessary properties to configure the xcurrent.
  -Second up the project with docker.

-You can change the data you need for the database connection in the properties file
+You can change the data you need for the xcurrent properties in the properties file

 Look **Installacton** to know the deploy of proyect.